-It may be necessary to provide the natient with lower dosage strengths to accomplish a successful taper It may be necessary to provide the patient with lower dosage strengths to accomplish a successful taper.
+t may be necessary to provide the patient with lower dosage strengths to accomplish a successful taper.
 Reassess the patient frequently to manage pain and withdrawal symptoms, should they emerge.
 Common withdrawal symptoms include restlessness, lacrimation, rhinorrhea, yawning, perspiration, chills, myalgia, and mydriasis.
 Other signs and symptoms also may develop, including irritability, anxiety, backache, joint pain, weakness, abdominal cramps, insomnia, nausea, anorexia, vomiting, diarrhea, or increased blood pressure, respiratory rate, or heart rate.
 If withdrawal symptoms arise, it may be necessary to pause the taper for a period of time or raise the dose of the opioid analgesic to the previous dose, and then proceed with a slower taper.
-In addition, monitor patients for any changes in mood, emergence of suicidal thoughts, or use of other substances.
+In addition, monitor patients for any changes in mood, emergence of suicidal thoughts, or use

 When managing patients taking opioid analgesics, particularly those who have been treated for a long duration and/or with high doses for chronic pain, ensure that a multimodal approach to pain management, including mental health support (if needed), is in place prior to initiating an opioid analgesic taper.
-A multimodal approach to pain management may optimize the treatment of chronic pain, as well as assist with the successful tapering of the opioid analgesic [see WARNINGS/Withdrawal, DRUG ABUSE AND DEPENDENCE!]
-DEPENDENCE1.
+A multimodal approach to pain management may opt nize the treatment of chronic pain, as well as assist wi the successful tapering of the opioid analgesic [see WARNINGS/Withdrawal, DRUG ABUSE AND DEPENDENCE]